-Priority Order #1: Households with a disability with the longest periods of homelessness and households with a disubility with the longest periods of homelessiless and most severe service needs .
-Priority Order #2: Households with a disability with severe service needs .
-Priority Order #3: Households with a disability coming from unsheltered status , places not meant for human habitation, without severe service needs.
-Priority Order #4: Households with a disability coming from emergency shelter, without severe service needs.
-Priority Order #5: Households with a disability coming from transitional shelter .
+Priority Order #1: Households with a disability with the longest periods of homelessness and most severe service needs.

+Priority Order #2: Households with a disability with severe service needs.

+Priority Order #3: Households with a disability coming from unsheltered status, places not meant for human habitation, without severe service needs.

+- Priority Order #4: Households with a disability coming from emergency shelter, without severe service needs. - Priority Order #5: Households with a disability coming from transitional shelter.

 - 1. Because PSH units are not routinely available when prospective participants need that housing intervention, prioritization will be based on participants' disability, length of time homeless, and severity of service needs in addition to the HUD-defined prioritization criteria. - 2.
 Severity of service needs is determined by persons who are most vulnerable to prolonged homelessness, victimization, and/or unwanted health outcomes. - 3.
 The Cleveland/Cuyahoga CI process shall use the Vulnerability Index as defined within the CI assessment tool to determine severity of service needs. - 4.
-Cl intake workers will make determinations about referrals to specific PSH resources and housing projects within Cuyahoga County based on a prospective participant's "best fit" for that particular housing resource.
+CI intake workers will make determinations about referrals to specific PSH resources and housing projects within Cuyahoga County based on a prospective participant's "best fit" for that particular housing resource.
 "Best fit" determinations will be based on the most strategic use of limited resources and the best possible outcome for participants.